Jill Kubit, Co-Founder & Director

 Trisha Shrum, Ph.D., Co-Founder

-Trisha is co-founder of DearTomorrow and a post-doctoral fellow at the University of Colorado Earth Lab.
+Trisha is co-founder of DearTomorrow and an Assistant Professor at the University of Vermont.
 She earned her Ph.D. in Public Policy at the Harvard Kennedy School specializing in behavioral science and environmental economics.
-In her work on how moral frames and time preference affect support for climate change policy, she developed the fundamental concept that underlies DearTomorrow.
-She credits her own daughter, Eleanor, and Christiana Figueres for the critical inspiration.
+In her work on how intergenerational framing can affect support for climate change mitigation, she developed the fundamental concept that underlies DearTomorrow.
+She credits her oldest daughter, Eleanor, and Christiana Figueres for the critical inspiration.
 She holds a B.A. in Environmental Science and a B.S. in Biology from the University of Kansas and a Masters in Environmental Science at the Yale School of Forestry.
-Trisha has been studying and analyzing climate change policy for nearly a decade. firstname.lastname@example.org
+Dr. Shrum has been studying and analyzing climate change economics, behavior, and policy for over a decade. email@example.com

 Website development: E. James Ford